GlenKPeterson/Paguro/README.md

 }
 ```

 That map is "immutable" in a way that's safe for other code to make their own extremely lightweight modified copy.
-Maybe a somewere, you want to refer to just the RED and GREEN values, sometimes by number instead of letter:
+Someone else can build off that collection to refer to just the RED and GREEN values, sometimes by number-characters instead of by letter-characters:

 ```java
 // Original map is unchanged.